 Exercise is one such meditation strategy.
 While physical activity like weight lifting can be helpful, most practitioners prescribe exercises such as yoga or running.
-These exercises place the user in a state of mind where they are focused on breathing and "feeling the moment."
+These exercises place the user in a state of mind focused on breathing and "feeling the moment."
 The result?
 A coping strategy that has positive long-term effects.

 Exercise and Long-Term Effects

 Exercise is effective in helping with withdrawal because it boosts self-confidence.
 In the beginning, just a simple run around the block may encourage a sense of pride.
-Later, as the physical appearance begins to change, a strong sense of self-worth begins to evolve.
-Finally, the recovering addict will begin to realize that they have found a positive outlet to reach for instead of an addictive substance.
+Later, as the physical appearance changes, a strong sense of self-worth begins to evolve.
+Finally, the recovering addict will realize that they have found a positive outlet to reach for instead of an addictive substance.

 Physical Effects of Exercise on Recovering Addicts

-Of course, you know that there are countless benefits of exercise to the body.
+Of course, you know that exercise has countless benefits to the body.
 Improved appearance touches the surface of those benefits.
-And while the rise in self-confidence is certainly helpful to those recovering from addiction, it is by no means the only way exercise will benefit them.
+And while the rise in self-confidence is undoubtedly helpful to those recovering from addiction, it is by no means the only way exercise will benefit them.

 First of all, exercise will reduce the risk of chronic disease.
-Drug and alcohol abuse can take a serious toll on the circulatory and respiratory systems as well as the liver, kidneys, and other organs.
+Drug and alcohol abuse can take a severe toll on the circulatory and respiratory systems and the liver, kidneys, and other organs.
 Implementing an exercise routine can lower blood pressure, reduce insulin sensitivity and lower the risk of heart disease.

 Exercise will also increase the blood flow to the brain as oxygenated blood flows to the brain.
 The hormone receptors in the brain will also heal, causing the chemical balance to return to normal.
 Brain health and memory will improve.

 Other side effects of addiction can be partially remedied by exercise.
 Skin that looked sallow and unhealthy can improve health.
 Muscle mass that was lost can be regained.
 Bone health can be improved.
 And the metabolism can return to normal.

 Implementing Exercise into a Recovery Program

-Addictive behaviours can have negative long-term effects on the body.
+Addictive behaviours can have adverse long-term effects on the body.
 As a result of addiction, the heart, lungs, and other organs may suffer.
 In some cases, that deterioration is irreversible.